Maths

 A

-t Grangehurst, our intent is to provide a high-quality maths curriculum, rich in skills and knowledge, to enable children to make sense of the world around them.
+t Grangehurst, we recognise the significant role that maths plays in everyday life, and we aim to provide a high-quality maths curriculum, rich in skills and knowledge, to enable children to make sense of the world around them.

-We hope to foster positive attitudes towards maths and to ensure that learning is accessible for all pupils.
-We aim to achieve this by sequencing learning in a way that enables pupils to build on their prior knowledge, providing scaffolds and extensions where necessary.
+We aim to promote positive attitudes towards maths and to ensure that learning is accessible to all pupils.
+We achieve this by sequencing learning so that pupils can build securely on their prior knowledge, and by providing scaffolds and extensions when needed.
+Across the school, we use a variety of concrete, pictorial and abstract representations to help pupils understand mathematical ideas and make meaningful connections between concepts.

 The White Rose Scheme of Learning organises objectives from the national curriculum into teaching blocks, as seen below.
-We use resources from this scheme to support our teaching
+We use resources from this scheme to support the teaching

 Times Tables

-At Grangehurst, it is recognised that times tables facts underpin much of the foundations within maths.
-It is important that pupils are taught their times tables in school, during explicit lessons, and then given plenty of opportunities to practise their recall as often as possible.
+We recognise that times tables facts underpin many of the core foundations in mathematics.
+It is important that pupils are taught their times tables through explicit lessons in school and are then given plenty of opportunities to practise and strengthen their recall, both in school and at home.
+Our TTRS Leaderboard highlights the classes that are most active in practising these essential skills.

 Additional Resources